move-coop/parsons/docs/table.rst

     * - :py:meth:`~parsons.etl.tofrom.ToFrom.to_dataframe`
       - Pandas Dataframe [1]_
       - Return a Pandas dataframe
+    * - :py:meth:`~parsons.etl.tofrom.ToFrom.to_append_csv`
+      - CSV file
+      - Appends table to an existing CSV
+    * - :py:meth:`~parsons.etl.tofrom.ToFrom.to_zip_csv`
+      - ZIP file
+      - Writes a table to a CSV in a zip archive
+    * - :py:meth:`~parsons.etl.tofrom.ToFrom.to_dicts`
+      - Dicts
+      - Write a table as a list of dicts

 ..
 [1] Requires optional installation of Pandas package by running ``pip install pandas``.